2023 DCSSC

 10:20 am-11:15 am

-Since Brexit in Europe and the election of President Donald Trump in the United States, increased attention has been paid to the rise of parties and figures on the political right.
-Many of these organizations work together and are also united by a growing dissatisfaction with, and waning commitment to, electoral democracy itself.
-This presentation will examine what has caused these parties to gain popularity and take power in some countries.
+Since the Brexit referendum that triggered the departure of the United Kingdom from the European Union, followed months later by the election of Donald Trump in the United States, increased attention has been paid to the rise of parties and figures.
+The political right in both Europe and North American share similar platforms, goals and rhetoric.
+These political leaders can be thought of as ‘populist’ in that they are nationalist who claim to speak to the forgotten, and share contempt for liberal internationalist status quo.
+Many of these North American and European organizations work together and are united by growing dissatisfaction with, and waning commitment to, electoral democracy itself.
+This session will explore what caused these parties to gain popularity and discuss whether or not conservative populists are a threat to democracy.

 World History